xingxing-collective/node-emoji-nuxt/README.md

 ## Composables

-You can use the useEmoji,useEmojify and useUnemojify composable to access nuxt-emoji anywhere.
+You can use the useEmoji,useEmojify and useUnemojify composable to access node-emoji-nuxt anywhere.

 ```ts
 const emoji = useEmoji()